We asked 1,117 bloggers about their techniques and results to find out what’s working best right now.

-Highlights and Summary: What Successful Bloggers Do Differently
+Conclusion and Bonus Chart: What Successful Bloggers Do Differently

 It would be foolish to look at the charts above as a checklist of things that all bloggers should do in order to be successful.

 After all, these statistics are based on correlation, not causation.

 Adopting these techniques too early or in the wrong scenario may even make a blog less likely to succeed.
 For example, unprofitable blogs will probably only become more unprofitable if they start using paid promotion.

-However, these factors are very correlated with higher earnings.
+However, many of these techniques are strongly correlated with higher earnings.

 So they’re worth considering as solutions for the challenges you may face.

-Rather than looking at them individually, notice how they work together:
+Rather than merely looking at them individually, you may also notice how they work together: